 Camping with family or friends is a good pastime that you could explore in the summer.
 One of the most important items you need for this activity is a tent.
 You can find a wide variety of tents from which you can pick the right one that satisfies your needs.
 This is one of the things that will help you get the most of your camping experience.
-When making the choice of finding the right tent, you need to take a step back and review your lifestyle to understand your ultimate camping purposes.
+When making the choice of finding the right pop up tent to buy, you need to take a step back and review your lifestyle to understand your ultimate camping purposes.

 Here are some ideas you should consider that will help you to pick the perfect tent.